apache/kyuubi/docs/security/jdbc.md

 Kyuubi supports authentication via JDBC query.
 A query is prepared with user/password value and sent to the database configured in JDBC URL.
 Authentication passes if the result set is not empty.

-The query sql must start with `SELECT`.
-The SQL statement must start with the SELECT clause.
+The SQL statement must start with the `SELECT` clause.
 Placeholders are supported and listed below for substitution:
 - `${user}`
 - `${password}`